hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

 The Data Item &lt;CONSIGNMENT-HOUSE CONSIGNMENT-PREVIOUS DOCUMENT.
-Reference<br />
-Number&gt; must include a valid ‘Export declaration’ or an ‘Export and exit summary declaration’ or a<br />
-‘Dispatch of goods in relation with special fiscal territories’.
+Reference Number&gt; must include a valid ‘Export declaration’ or an ‘Export and exit summary declaration’ or a ‘Dispatch of goods in relation with special fiscal territories’.

 **Technical Description**